 - Get your child to mark this with a blue dot on their map. - Ask your child to look at the route listed on the card.
-Get them to use this to plot the bird's migration journey, linking the different countries listed with straight lines using a ruler. - Get them to mark on their map the continents and oceans over which the bird travels. - Get them to mark on their map the countries over which the bird travels (including countries within the UK). - Get them to mark on their map the direction the bird flies (either N / S or E /W).
+Get them to use this to plot the bird's migration journey linking the different countries listed with straight lines using a ruler.
+They should then: - List the continents and oceans over which the bird travels - List the countries over which the bird travels (including countries within the UK) - List the counties within the UK over which the bird travels